emmauss/easing-functions/Easing/README.md

 ##### Extra Notes
 The `Destination` of an ease object must **_always_** be greater than the `Origin` (`X` **and** `Y` value is greater).
 I may add functionality so that you can have an `Origin` and `Destination` that have no constraints on where they can be placed, but for now it is not like that.

-If you ever input an `X` or `Y` value into an ease function that is below the range of the origin, the function will return the `Origin` point.
-And if you ever input an `X` or `Y` value into an ease function that is above the range of the destination, the function will return the `Destination` point.

-This only happened in early development bug fixes but, if for what ever reason your input resulted in an `X` or `Y` value that is `NaN` (not a number), the point returned will be the
-`Destination` point.
-The reason I decided the destination point should be returned is due to the fact that we're trying to get a number from one value to another value, if there is a `NaN` float breaking our chance of easing the change in value, it should at the very least get the value to it's destination, eased or not.